+XVIII.
+"Transition" means:

-- P. "Student" means: the child of a military family for whom the local education agency receives public funding and who is formally enrolled in Kindergarten through Twelfth (12th) grade. - Q. "Transition" means: 1) the formal and physical process of transferring from school to school or 2) the period of time in which a student moves from one school in the sending state to another school in the receiving state. - R. "Uniformed service(s)" means: the Army, Navy, Air Force, Marine Corps, Coast Guard as well as the Commissioned Corps of the National Oceanic and Atmospheric Administration, and Public Health Services. - S. "Veteran" means: a person who served in the uniformed services and who was discharged or released there from under conditions other than dishonorable.
+- (a) The formal and physical process of transferring from school to school; or - (b) The period of time in which a student moves from one school in the sending state to another school in the receiving state. - XIX.
+"Uniformed service" or "uniformed services" means the Army, Navy, Air Force, Marine Corps, Coast Guard as well as the Commissioned Corps of the National Oceanic and Atmospheric Administration, and Public Health Services. - XX.
+"Veteran" means a person who served in the uniformed services and who was discharged or released there from under conditions other than dishonorable.